billspat/learningaztemplates/ubuntu-apache-test-page/README.md

 2. Edit the new `azuredeploy.params.json` file and replace the values with your own.
 For example, replace `GEN-UNIQUE` with a unique string.
 The server in this template disables password log-ins and requires an SSH key.
 You can get one from the Azure portal "cloudshell."
 Find the Azure instructions for how to use the Cloud shell, then find out how to use it create an SSSH public /private key pair, and copy the contents of the public key into the `...params.json` file.
+   Note once in cloudshell, the public key contents are usually show with `cat ~/.ssh/id_rsa.pub`
 3. The "artifacts location" is simply the URL for raw.github... of this repository and folder.
 If you copy that to a new repo or folder please update the params.
 The _artifact lcoation  param was set to a default value in the template itself (to this repo now)
 4. use the CLI command to deploy: